Unsupervised Semantic Segmentation with Self-supervised Object-centric Representations: Experiments

 \subsection{PASCAL VOC Experiments}

-PASCAL VOC 2012~\cite{pascal-voc-2012} comprises 21 classes -- 20 foreground objects and the background.
-First, to qualitatively validate that the obtained clusters correspond to true object categories, we visualize the t-SNE embedding~\cite{JMLR:v9:vandermaaten08a} of DINO representations showing that clusters correspond to different object categories (see Figure~\ref{fig:vis_clustering}).
-Further, we quantitatively confirmed that saliency masks with assigned cluster ID (pseudo-masks) produce state-of-the-art unsupervised semantic segmentation on PASCAL VOC and outperforms the MaskContrast method that learns dense self-supervised representations by contrasting saliency masks; see Table \ref{tab:iterative} (Iteration~0~row).
+PASCAL VOC 2012~\citep{pascal-voc-2012} comprises $21$ classes -- $20$ foreground objects and the background.
+First, to qualitatively validate that the obtained clusters correspond to true object categories, we visualize the t-SNE embedding~\citep{JMLR:v9:vandermaaten08a} of DINO representations showing that clusters correspond to different object categories (see \fig{fig:vis_clustering}).
+Further, we quantitatively confirmed that saliency masks with assigned cluster ID (pseudo-masks) produce state-of-the-art unsupervised semantic segmentation on PASCAL VOC and outperforms the MaskContrast method that learns dense self-supervised representations; see Table \ref{tab:iterative} (Iteration~0~row).

 For self-training the DeepLabv3 architecture, we initialized the encoder with a ResNet50 pretrained with DINO (self-supervised) on ImageNet and finetuned the whole architecture on the pseudo-masks we computed on the PASCAL 2012 \textit{train} set.
-This increased the performance from $41.8$\% IoU to $45.2$\% IoU, see Table~\ref{tab:iterative} (Iteration 1), which supports our consideration of bootstrapping from the original pseudo-masks.
+This increased the performance from $43.8$\% mIoU to $47.6$\% mIoU, see \Tab{tab:iterative} (Iteration 1), which supports our consideration of bootstrapping from the original pseudo-masks.
 In particular, it allows us to segment objects in multi-category images.

 Successively, we added one more iteration of self-learning on top of the pseudo-masks on the PASCAL 2012 \textit{trainaug} set.
-The PASCAL 2012 \textit{trainaug} set ($10 582$ images) is an extension of the original \textit{train} set ($1 464$ images) \cite{pascal-voc-2012, Hariharan2011SemanticCF}.
-It was used by previous work on fully-supervised~\cite{Chen2018DeepLabSI}, weakly-supervised~\cite{kolesnikov2016seed} and unsupervised~\cite{vangansbeke2020unsupervised} learning.
-The second iteration of self-training further improves the quality to $47.3$ mIoU; see Table~\ref{tab:iterative} (Iteration 2).
-In particular, it allows us to make multi-category predictions on images from the validation set unseen during self-supervised training (Figure~\ref{fig:vis}).
-Accordingly, the method also yields good results on the PASCAL VOC 2007 official test set; see Table~\ref{tab:test}.
+The PASCAL 2012 \textit{trainaug} set ($10 582$ images) is an extension of the original \textit{train} set ($1 464$ images) \citep{pascal-voc-2012, Hariharan2011SemanticCF}.
+It was used by previous work on fully-supervised~\citep{Chen2018DeepLabSI} and unsupervised~\citep{vangansbeke2020unsupervised} learning.
+The second iteration of self-training further improves the quality to $50.0\%$ mIoU; see \Tab{tab:iterative} (Iteration 2).
+In particular, it allows us to make multi-category predictions on images from the validation set unseen during self-supervised training (\fig{fig:vis}).
+Accordingly, the method also yields good results on the PASCAL VOC 2007 official test set; see \Tab{tab:test}.